satellite-image-deep-learning/techniques/README.md

 * [Tree species classification from from airborne LiDAR and hyperspectral data using 3D convolutional neural networks](https://github.com/jaeeolma/tree-detection-evo#individual-tree-detection-and-matching-field-data-to-detected-tree-crowns)
 * [Multi-Label Classification of Satellite Photos of the Amazon Rainforest](https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-satellite-photos-of-the-amazon-rainforest/) -> uses the Planet dataset & TF 2 & Keras
 * [UrbanLandUse](https://github.com/wri/UrbanLandUse) -> This repository contains a comprehensive set of instructions for creating and applying ML models that characterize land use / land cover (LULC) in urban areas.
+* [hyperspectral-autoencoders](https://github.com/lloydwindrim/hyperspectral-autoencoders) -> Tools for training and using unsupervised autoencoders and supervised deep learning classifiers for hyperspectral data, built on tensorflow.
+Autoencoders are unsupervised neural networks that are useful for a range of applications such as unsupervised feature learning and dimensionality reduction.

 ## Semantic segmentation
 Whilst classification will assign a label to a whole image, semantic segmentation will assign a label to each pixel